 This two-story block masonry building, constructed in 1959 and renovated in 2003, is located across the street from the Morris-Cone Dormitory Complex.
 It houses the Black Male Explorers Program.

 CENTER FOR CRIMINAL JUSTICE AND FORENSIC SCIENCE

-Constructed in 2013, this two-story building houses the Jacksonville Sheriff's Office Zone 5 Substation, two classrooms and a forensic lab for EWC students.
+This building, constructed in 2013, houses the Jacksonville Sheriff's Office Zone 5 Substation, two classrooms, and a forensic lab for EWC students.

 CENTER FOR PREVENTION OF HEALTH DISPARITIES